2019–20 Penn State Nittany Lions women's ice hockey season

 The 2020–21 Penn State Nittany Lions women's Hockey Team represented Penn State University in CHA women's ice hockey during the 2019-20 NCAA Division I women's ice hockey season.
-The season was Jeff Kampersall's third as head coach, and the team has established itself as a competitive program under his tutelage.
+The season was Jeff Kampersal's third as head coach, and the team has established itself as a competitive program under his tutelage.
 The Nittany Lions were challenged by the season ending injury to goaltender, Jenna Brenneman, during the first weekend of play.
 Brenneman had the eighth best Goals Asainst Average in the nation in 2018–19.
 In her absence, junior Chantal Burke emerged as one of the nation's best netminders, assisted by a strong corps of defenders, including freshman Mallory Uihlein, a promising player for Team USA.

 Offseason

 Natalie Heising was invited to the 2019 USA Hockey Women's National Festival In Lake Placid, in August.
 It was Heisings second consecutive invitation.